 - Remove any paint from the rotten wood repair area.
-Remove paint or varnish from the entire piece if you can.CPES will make any good wood very resistant to rot in the future, and will further make your paint or varnish finish last much longer
+Remove paint or varnish from the entire piece if you can.CPES will make any good wood very resistant to rot in the future.
+Further it will ensure your paint or varnish finish lasts much longer

 - Use your fingers to remove any completely rotted wood.
 Retain anything firmer than this as CPES will harden rotted wood to the point where it will carry screws and filler without failure

 - Allow the wood to dry out thoroughly before continuing with your rotting wood repair.
 Dry timber is much easier for the CPES to penetrate into

 - Before applying CPES ensure that you can keep the work area dry until it has released all of the solvents

 Application – CPES